Winter Symposium: 20.-21.04.2023, Riga, University of Latvia

 The programme will be announced by February 15, 2023, for the WS on the NSU website and in emails to all the applicants.

-Participation in the seminar requires NSU membership.
-The annual membership fee facilitates the existence of NSU, which is a volunteer-based organization.
+The annual NSU membership fee facilitates the existence of NSU, which is a volunteer-based organization.
 As a member you can sign up for all events organized by NSU, take part in the democratic decision-making process on which NSU is based, and become part of the extensive network of NSU.
-To join NSU, please visit: https://www.nsuweb.org/product-category/nsu-membership/

 Travel and accommodation costs are covered by participants, however participants from Baltic and Nordic countries are eligible for reimbursements thanks to NordPlus grant.